tdp1999/ecom/docs/README.md

     - Add update quantity to product API
       - 22/1/2025: Reconstruct the whole flow
       - 23/1/2025: Finish add item to cart, update cart quantity.
       - 25/1/2025: Done all cart API.
-Try to register a new user -> Found a bug at register.
+Try to register a new user -> Found a bug at register. -> Done -> Try to force logout before login